microsoft/VSExtensibility/docs/new-extensibility-model/extension-guides/userPrompts/userPrompts.md

 User Prompts are a simple UI mechanism for prompting the user during the execution of a [Command Handler](../command/command.md#registering-a-command).
 Prompting the user creates a dialog box with a message, one to three buttons for the choices, and a dismiss button.

+> The exact UI used to prompt users may change in future versions based on user feedback or other factors.

 Common examples are requesting confirmation with an OK/Cancel prompt, or asking the user to choose among a small set of options (no more than three).

-Only a single prompt can be visible at a time, and the user always has the option of dismissing the prompt without making a selection.
+The user always has the option of dismissing the prompt without making a selection.

 The choices presented to the user are mapped to return values of the type defined in the `TResult` type parameter.